sarahlim/eecs-111-ta-guide/responsibilities/Overview.md

 At a bare minimum,

 - **Before each tutorial, you should have worked through the tutorial and understood it completely, and**
-- **Before your office hours, you should have worked through the homework assignment for that week, and understood it completely.**
+- **Before your mentor hours, you should have worked through the homework assignment for that week, and understood it completely.**

 Feel free to ask questions on Slack if you have any!